Bridge Officers

 Meg learned to sail at as a teenager at Camp Westminster on Higgins Lake, MI and raced on 470s at the University of Michigan.
 Throughout her career as an environmental engineer at a consulting firm, she and friends vacationed by bare-boat chartering with sailboats in the Caribbean islands.
 In 1997 she attended the Chapman School of Seamanship in Stuart, FL and earned her USCG 100-ton Captain license.
 In 2000 she sailed across the Atlantic Ocean with 4 friends on a 50-foot sloop.
 She recently bought a 40-foot Endeavor sailboat, Détente, and enjoys sailing out the Masonboro Inlet.
 Meg is a member of the District 27’s Navigator or “N” club and cherishes the comradery of the Cape Fear Sail & Power Squadron.
 She was part of the Kids and Boating class at the Wildlife Expo and enjoys coordinating the ABC course.
 She has participated in many of the Squadron courses and is a Certified Instructor.
 Meg moved to Wilmington in 2011 to be closer to her parents who retired here in 1992.

 Assist.
-Administrative Officer 1/Lt Rafael Toro
+Administrative Officer 1/Lt Jean Streatfeild

 Assist.
-Secretary 1/Lt Jennifer Favorito
+Secretary 1/Lt Jenifer Conder, S

 Commander's Appointments